Millions of Ghanaian youth will retire unemployed – Mahama

 Delivering a paper titled “Ghana at a Crossroad” on Monday, May 02, 2022, the former leader intimated that the current trend if not arrested will lead to millions of Ghanaian youth reaching the retirement age unemployed.

 “Millions of Ghanaian youth with higher education, are trapped in the situation of a permanent purgatory with no clear indication that they can obtain gainful employment before they turn 60 years and retire from unemployment.
-Yet the President continues to fritter away the taxpayer’s precious money on luxurious chartered flight and other wasteful engagements.” he stated.
+Yet the President continues to fritter away the taxpayer’s precious money on luxurious chartered flights and other wasteful engagements,” he stated.

 He said the problem threatens the security of the nation, as most social vices on the rise are attributed to joblessness in the country.